Petar Planić

 Petar Planić (Петар Планић; born 16 March 1989) is a Serbian professional footballer who plays as a centre-back for Canadian Soccer League club Serbian White Eagles.

 Club career

 Serbian SuperLiga

 He started with the local club Metalac Kraljevo.
 In 2009, he arrived at OFK Beograd, where he stayed for three seasons, usually playing as a right-back.
 In his second season with Beograd, he played in the 2010–11 UEFA Europa League in both matches against Torpedo-BelAZ Zhodino.

-Then he moved to BSK Borča and played as a right-back, and centre-back too.
-After relegation of the club from the Serbian SuperLiga, he left the club and joined Sloga Petrovac.
+Then he moved to BSK Borča and played as a right-back and centre-back too.
+After the relegation of the club from the Serbian SuperLiga, he left the club and joined Sloga Petrovac.
 After three seasons in the second tier, he returned to the top tier to sign with Radnik Surdulica.

 Lebanon

 In 2017, he played abroad in the Middle East in the Lebanese Premier League club Nejmeh.
-Throughout his tenure In Lebanon, he played in the 2017 AFC Cup.
+Throughout his tenure in Lebanon, he played in the 2017 AFC Cup.